 - WAT3.1.5 Orange County shall establish and maintain, at a minimum, a current 5-year schedule of capital improvements for the improvement, extension and/or increase in capacity of traditional water supply, alternative water supply, wastewater and reclaimed water facilities and system components, both capacity and non-capacity related.
 The schedule of capital improvements shall be updated annually consistent with the Water Supply Facilities Work Plan. - WAT3.1.6 Orange County's capacity related strategy and capital improvement projects for traditional water supply facilities are summarized below consistent with the Work Plan.
 These projects and project components, including estimated costs and funding sources, are adopted in the Capital Improvements Element as part of the 5-year schedule of capital improvements.
-Project numbers are listed as appropriate for cross reference to Index by Financial Unit in the capital improvements schedule. - Oak Meadows Wellfield Expansion (Permitted Well OM-5), currently in the construction phase, includes one new Lower Floridan aquifer well at the facility with a capacity of 1.8 mgd, AADF.
-This well is planned for completion by 2017.
-(West Service Area, CIS 1532-14) - Western Regional WSF/Wellfield Phase IIIB Expansion, currently in design and planned for completion by 2023, may increase treatment capacity by another 7.0 mgd, AADF and involves one new Lower Floridan aquifer well (well WR-11, already permitted) with a capacity of 2.2 mgd, AADF, to be completed by 2018.
-(West Service Area, CIS 1532) - Malcolm Road WSF/Wellfield, currently in design (treatment facility) and construction (wells), includes a new treatment plant and Floridan aquifer wellfield, each with capacity of 4.0 mgd, AADF.
-Wells are planned for completion by 2017, and treatment plant by 2019.
-(Southwest Service Area, CIS 1557) - Eastern Regional WSF Phase IIIB Expansion, with final design and construction planned for completion in September 2017 and February 2020, respectively, increases treatment capacity from 50 mgd to 62.4 mgd AADF.
-(East Service Area, CIS 1554-02) - East Service Area-South Service Area Water Transmission Main Interconnection, planned to be constructed by 2019, will increase system flexibility and reliability.
-(CIS 1450 and 1508) - I-Drive Booster Pump Station, currently in the construction phase and planned for completion in 2018, will eventually transmit water from the Cypress Lake brackish groundwater AWS project.
-(CIS 1498-10)."
+Project numbers are listed as appropriate for cross reference to Index by Financial Unit in the capital improvements schedule. - Oak Meadows Wellfield Expansion (Permitted Well OM-5), currently in the construction phase, includes one new Lower Floridan aquifer well at the facility with a capacity of 1.6 mgd, AADF.
+The outfitting of this well is planned for 2021 (West Service Area, CIS 1532-14). - Western Regional WSF/Wellfield Phase IIIB Expansion, currently in design and planned for completion by 2023, may increase treatment capacity by another 7.0 mgd, and involves one new Lower Floridan aquifer well (well WR-11, already permitted) with a capacity of 2.2 mgd, AADF, to be completed by 2021.
+(West Service Area, CIS 1532) - Southwest Service Area Storage and Repump Facility, a new storage and repump facility with 5,000 gallons per minute (GPM) pumping capacity and a 3.5 MG ground storage tank, to be completed by 2023, will increase system flexibility and reliability (Southwest Service Area, CIS 1557). - Eastern Regional Water Supply Facility Improvements Sodium Hypochlorite Conversion to Bulk Supply and Feed System, currently in construction, project includes conversion of existing on-site generation of sodium hypochlorite to bulk supply and fed system which will expand the treatment capacity of the facility to 62.5 mgd firm, to be completed in 2021 (East Service Area, CIS 1554). - Many other plan process improvements, including treatment, transmission, mechanical, electrical, and well upgrades, at various locations, not associated with capacity increases.